apoorvaanand1998/apoorvaanand1998.github.io/_posts/2018-02-10-First_Attempt.md

 tags: [Writing, Rambles]
 ---

-Courage (or let's say stupidity) has a strange way of finding itself in me when I've accrued a sleep debt.
+Courage (or stupidity) has a strange way of finding itself in me when I've accrued a sleep debt.
 I wrote this in one of those times.
 This is a first for me because sharing something you've written is like revealing something intimate.
 And putting it on a website?
 That's you going "Here you go, judge me!"

 I'm not a great writer.
 In fact, calling myself a writer of things would be the same as calling someone who eats meat with a knife, a butcher (As you can see, I'm _really_ not good with words).
 That being said, it's not something I particularly want to improve in (I hope that doesn't seem too arrogant or anything), so my incompetence isn't too big a deal for me.
 My words, for the most part, will do.